-Proposed projects must be located within SHA's jurisdiction, the Urban Growth Boundary of Salem, Oregon.
+Proposed projects must be located within SHA's jurisdiction, the Urban Growth Boundary of Salem, Oregon or Keizer, Oregon.

 B. Project Cap

 Generally, PBV assistance may not be attached to the lesser of 25% or 25 total units per project.
 Units that are not subject to the project cap include: